What Class Should I Take?

 How do I increase my chances of securing a spot in the Academy?

-You will have the opportunity to rank your preference for all ten of the classes in each of the two sessions.
+You will have the opportunity to rank your preference for all eleven of the classes in each of the two sessions.
 The goal of the Academy is to place students in the courses they are best qualified for while also trying to respect students’ preferences as much as possible.
 The more flexibility you show in your application, the higher the probability that we will be able to place qualified applicants in a course at the Academy.
 Therefore, we encourage students to rank ALL courses that they would consider accepting.
 Students who are returning to the Academy for their second or third year, however, should not rank courses they have already had.
 Students who are available for both sessions (one or the other) also increase their odds of placement.